nginfra/movici-simulation-core/docs/source/glossary.rst

     The process of letting |Models| and |Services| work together in calculating the results of a
     |Scenario|.
 A simulation is created by instantiating the ``Simulation`` class.

+  Special
+  Special Value
+    A specific attribute value indicating a defined value that is outside the valid range of values for that attribute.
+For example a flooding cell water height might indicate "dry" using `Special` value, or a travel time attribute might use `Special` to indicate there is no route to a destination and therefore there is no defined travel time to that destination.
+Typical values for `Special` are ``-9999`` or ``-1`` depending on context.
+See :ref:`movici-data-format-data-special-values` for more information.

   Moment
   Timestamp
     ...